D-Pagey/foxtrot-delta/README.md

 - lot of data in the API response that could have taken advantage of
 - make it clear this was timeboxed
 - lazy load images
+- tailwind for ease
+- simple test for illustration purposes - no functionality so snapshot
+- could have componentised it but considering scope premature
+- could have componentised PageLayou but again premature
+- didn't have time to deal with `isMasterOptionSet`